}

 Appendix: Oracle Trace Parameter Definitions

-This appendix provides concise definitions for the many parameters referenced above to support understanding and auditability.
-More terms will be added as the documentation of Oracle outputs are developed.
+This appendix provides concise definitions for parameters referenced above to support understanding and auditability.
+Additional terms will be added as Oracle outputs evolve.

 Signal